 CONS: Heavy, just on the short side, pricey

-This simple pre-packed saddle bag from Blackburn is just missing a tube and some patches, but otherwise, it’s ready to go.
+This simple prepacked saddle bag from Blackburn is just missing a tube and some patches, but otherwise, it’s ready to go.
 Of course, you can build your own, and we have recommendations for the best multitools and tire levers.
-But if you want to keep your commuting bike tools simple and separate, this kit from Blackburn has a solid multitool, a great mini-pump, and tire levers that will help fix a tricky flat… Plus a seat bag that stores them all, at a price that’s cheaper than buying each piece separately.
+But if you want to keep your commuting bike tools simple and separate, this kit from Blackburn has a solid multitool, a great mini-pump, and tire levers that will help fix a tricky flat.
+Plus, a seat bag stores them all, and the price is cheaper than buying each piece separately.

 PROS: Great starting point for new cyclists, includes a blinky light loop